-Clipboards and easels are a delightful pairing for displaying blank paper, works in progress, and finished art.
+Clipboards and easels are a delightful holder for blank paper, works-in-progress, and finished art.
 Clipboards and easels can be used separately, or I pair these together to create a dynamic art shelf that changes from day-to-day.

 Clipboards are functional– making it easy to pick up and begin creating art anywhere– even without a table- and good-looking.
-Although vintage clipboards can often be found in thrift stores, clipboards are also one product that hasn’t changed much in the last few decades, you buy new clipboards on Amazon that look vintage.
+Although Etsy has some really unique vintage clipboards, clipboards are one product that hasn’t changed much in the last few decades, and it’s not hard to find new clipboards on Amazon that look vintage.

 These are a few of my ideas for creative art supply storage, but I’m guessing there are many more creative ways to store art supplies I haven’t even thought of- I’d love to hear feedback and gather more ideas.
 Post your ideas for creative art supply storage below.